sitiny/BRIC_TUS_Simulation_Tools/README.md

-# BRIC_TUS_Simulations
+# BRIC TUS Simulation Tools

-MATLAB scripts for running TUS acoustic simulations using T1-weighted MR and pseudo-CT images acquired at the Brain Research & Imaging Centre, University of Plymouth.
+MATLAB-based functions for running TUS acoustic simulations using T1-weighted MR and pseudo-CT images acquired at the Brain Research & Imaging Centre, University of Plymouth.

 Currently, the simulation functions work for the NeuroFUS PRO CTX-500 and CTX-250 4-element transducers (https://brainbox-neuro.com/products/neurofus) only.
 The transcranial simulation function only supports input images with 1 mm isotropic voxels and the simulated pressure field is based on a free-field simulation at 20 W/cm<sup>2</sup> using the CTX-500 transducer.

-## Publication

-The simulations as implemented in these scripts are described in the following paper.

->    Yaakub, S. N., White, T., Kerfoot, E., Verhagen, L., Hammers, A., Fouragnan, E.
->    Pseudo-CTs from T1-weighted MRI for planning of low-intensity transcranial focused ultrasound neuromodulation. (in preparation)

-The simulations use the k-Wave Toolbox and kArray tools developed by Bradley Treeby and Ben Cox (University College London) and Jiri Jaros (Brno University of Technology). k-Wave and kArray tools can be downloaded for free from http://www.k-wave.org (see also Dependencies section).

-If you use the simulation scripts in your own work, please acknowledge the scripts by citing the above paper **and the k-Wave toolbox**.

 ## Platform